 - Not shown—Information that's not displayed in the log.

-The following table shows the participant identifiers available in the log.
-It also helps you understand what's available to other organizations when people from your organization join in their meetings.
+The following table shows participant identifiers available in log event data.
+This table also helps you understand what's available to other organizations when people from your organization join their meetings.

 Email & device ID

-Note: When the participant is an anonymous user, the Participant identifier field is blank and the Participant Name field will have the name submitted by the user.
+Note: When the participant is an anonymous user, the Actor identifier type field is blank and the Actor Name field is the name submitted by the user.

 When and how long is data available?